rahulkrajput/Azure-Kubernetes-Service-AKS--Project/02-Azure-AKS-Cluster-Autoscaler/README.md

 ## Step-02: We can even enable autoscaling from here on Portal Management console
 ### Cluster: aks-autoscaled-cluster
-- Go to All Services -> Kubernetes Services -> aksdemo2 -> Settings -> Nodepools
+- Go to All Services -> Kubernetes Services -> aks-autoscaled-cluster -> Settings -> Nodepools
 - Select Scale
 - Scale Method: Automatic (Nothing but --enable-cluster-autoscaler)
 - Node Count Rage: 1 to 5 (Nothing but what we defined in Min and Max)